junxit/us-congress-bills-117/metadata.md

 - 2022-07-12 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
 - 2022-07-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5961)
 - 2022-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2022-07-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.